notawakestudio/NUSConnect-Docs/docs/WorkflowGuide.md

 ## **Reviews**

 Reviews may be done by any members of the team except for the PR author.
 An approval will be given only when the PR is deemed fully ready to be merged.
 Reviewers may give comments on how to improve the code but not edit the PR authors branch directly.
+We included a label called "JUST MERGE IT!!!" that can be tagged to a PR by the PR author.
+Thus if the reviewer sees such label, he/she can immediately merge the PR after approval.
+This is to reduce unnecessary wait time.

 ## **Unfinished Work**